esciencecenter-digital-skills/2021-05-17-swc-R-nlesc/files/collaborative_document_01.md

 * Focus on what is best for the community
 * Show courtesy and respect towards other community members

+For more details, see [here](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).

+Want to report a Code of Conduct incident and you prefer to do it aonymously?
+You can do it [here](https://goo.gl/forms/KoUfO53Za3apOuOK2).

 ## ⚖️ License